crypticsaiyan/DigitRush/README.md

 4. **Navigate the Start Screen**:
    - View the vibrant green "DigitRush" title with custom FFFFORWA font styling
    - Click the trophy icon (🏆) in the top-right to view the current leaderboard and top scores
-   - Click "How to play?" for a detailed instructions modal with game rules
+   - Read "How to play?" instructions in the interactive modal with clear game rules
-   - Click the animated green "Start Playing" button with heartbeat animation to begin your lightning-fast challenge
+   - Click the animated "Start Playing" button to begin your challenge

 ### ⚡ The Ultimate 1-Second Challenge